| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 n_step |

-An integer specifying the number of future time steps for which you want to predict observations. |
+An integer specifying the number of future time steps for which you want to predict cases. |

 ... |